kadirterkan/INGHub/Readme.md

 ### In order to run this code, you need to open the project with IntelliJ Idea

 ### You need to download the dependencies with Gradle
+#### You can do this manually by running the command `./gradlew build` in the terminal
+#### Or you can use the IntelliJ Idea's Gradle tool window to download the dependencies

 ### You can run the application via class `com.example.demo.DemoApplication`